Apple keyboards: Macintosh Keyboard (M0110)

 Introduced and included with the original Macintosh in 1984, it debuted with neither arrow keys to control the cursor nor an integrated numeric keypad.
 It used a telephone cord-style RJ-11 connector to the case (also used with the Amstrad PCW series of computers).
-The keyboard pinouts are "crossed" so it isn't possible to use a standard telephone cord as a replacement; doing so will result in damage to the keyboard or the computer.
+The keyboard pinouts are "crossed" so it is not possible to use a standard telephone cord as a replacement; doing so will result in damage to the keyboard or the computer.
 The keyboard also introduced a unique command key similar to the "open" Apple Key on the Lisa.